 It's still vague but it gives some more hints regarding the functionality.
 In all this, the key to the meaning is

-documents with optional images or other files all served via HTTP.
-Rarely we expect browser to support anything else
+a group of HTML documents with optional images or other files, all served via HTTP.
+Rarely we expect browser to support

-than, in terms of formats: HTML, images, video, plain text or maybe pdf, and in terms of protocols: HTTP.
-Sometimes they
+anything else than, in terms of formats: HTML, images, video, plain text or maybe pdf, and in terms of protocols: HTTP.

 Browsers aren't really web browsers like: entire web browsers.
 They can just show you a selected part of the web and